D1337ed/Angular-Guide.SignalStore.InhertianceStructure/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.4.

+> [!IMPORTANT]
+> This Example was built with personal Preferences and does not represent official NgRx nor Angular best Practices and neither suggests this Structure as the best possible Solution for building a SignalStore.

 ## Project Structure

-This SignalStore is built around Inheritance using [`signalStoreFeature()`](https://ngrx.io/guide/signals/signal-store/custom-store-features) from NgRx for custom SignalStore Features.
+This singular SignalStore is built around Inheritance using [`signalStoreFeature()`](https://ngrx.io/guide/signals/signal-store/custom-store-features) from NgRx for custom SignalStore Features.
 By passing the State through various custom Features the Store only requires the last Link from the Inheritance Chain, making the whole Project Tree cleaner, more structured and easier to overview.
 The initial Setup however can be somewhat difficult and is prone to Human Errors.

 > [!NOTE]
 > The Example has two `delay` Functions located right after both get-Requests to showcase `withCallState`, they can be removed without causing any issues.